dgonzalez33/ProtocolFormatter/README.md

 # Development Environment:

--Kali 2016.v2
++ Kali 2016.v2

--Gtk 3.0
++ Gtk 3.0

--Python 3+
++ Python 3+

 # System Breakdown

 ## FileSub

--These classes help load capture files, create/edit scripts and communicate with tshark
++ These classes help load capture files, create/edit scripts and communicate with tshark

--tshark converts other captures into pdml before loading them into the system
++ tshark converts other captures into pdml before loading them into the system

 ## FormatterSub

--In here you'll find all the classes that create and edit Formatters
++ In here you'll find all the classes that create and edit Formatters

--Formatters are made of Rules
++ Formatters are made of Rules

--Rules apply actions (renaming, annotating, hiding, and hooking(an external script to a field)
++ Rules apply actions (renaming, annotating, hiding, and hooking(an external script to a field)

--Rules apply these actions according to the Berkeley Packet Filter created
++ Rules apply these actions according to the Berkeley Packet Filter created

 ## PDMLSub

--This subsystem parses the pdml file into a data structure
++ This subsystem parses the pdml file into a data structure

--In here you'll also find the HistoricalCopy class that compares your current edit with the original pdml
++ In here you'll also find the HistoricalCopy class that compares your current edit with the original pdml

 ## RestofSystem

--This folder contains the controller class that acts as the ~~jelly~~ between the subsystems
++ This folder contains the controller class that acts as the ~~jelly~~ between the subsystems

--The controller class creates it's own thread in case you need to run any background operations after launching the Gtk GUI
++ The controller class creates it's own thread in case you need to run any background operations after launching the Gtk GUI

--The tracker class will keep track of changes as they happen an offer an undo or redo function
++ The tracker class will keep track of changes as they happen an offer an undo or redo function

 ## images

--filter icon
++ filter icon
 ![filter](https://github.com/dgonzalez33/ProtocolFormatter/blob/master/images/filter.png)

--open icon
++ open icon
 ![open](https://github.com/dgonzalez33/ProtocolFormatter/blob/master/images/open.png)

--save icon
++ save icon
 ![save](https://github.com/dgonzalez33/ProtocolFormatter/blob/master/images/save.png)

--redo icon
++ redo icon
 ![redo](https://github.com/dgonzalez33/ProtocolFormatter/blob/master/images/redo.png)

--undo icon
++ undo icon
 ![undo](https://github.com/dgonzalez33/ProtocolFormatter/blob/master/images/undo.png)

 ## windows

--These are all the components to create the Gtk GUI
++ These are all the components to create the Gtk GUI

--Widgets are dynamically created and loaded by the WindowController
++ Widgets are dynamically created and loaded by the WindowController

--WindowController talks to the controller when it needs access to information from the other subsystems
++ WindowController talks to the controller when it needs access to information from the other subsystems

 # Launching

--To launch the system, ProtocolFormatter/windows/python WindowController.py
++ To launch the system, ProtocolFormatter/windows/python WindowController.py